-Mambila or Bamum Healer's or Diviners Calabash Pitcher
+Mambila or Bamum Healer's Calabash Pitcher

-Mambila or Bamum Healer's or Diviners Calabash Pitcher
+Mambila or Bamum Healer's Calabash Pitcher

 Mambila or Bamum people, early to mid.
 20th century, Cameroon Grasslands, Central Africa